Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Spend time in indoor spaces, especially if they don’t get a lot of fresh air.

-Early research indicates that those with a vitamin D deficiency may have an increased risk of being infected but more research is needed.
+Early research indicates that people who have a vitamin D deficiency may have an increased risk of being infected but more research is needed.

 Who is at a higher risk for severe illness?